ZoeyVid/nginx-proxy-manager/README.md

 - Runs the admin interface on port 81 with ssl (https)
 - Default page runs also with ssl (https)
 - Uses fancyindex if you use the npm directly as webserver
+- expose INTERNAL backend api only to localhost

 ## Soon
 - Use as web server with php support